These easy black eyed peas are made with dried peas, slow cooked with a simple combination of bacon, ham hock, and seasonings.

 - 1 to 2 teaspoons of kosher salt (or to taste)

-- In a large saucepan, cover the peas with water to about 3 inches over the peas.
-Bring to a boil, reduce heat, then simmer for 45 minutes to 1 hour, or until peas are tender.
+- Put the peas in a large saucepan or Dutch oven; cover the peas with water to about 3 inches over the peas.
+Bring to a boil, reduce heat, then simmer for 15 minutes.

-- Meanwhile, place the ham hock, sliced onion, bacon, pepper, garlic, and salt in the slow cooker.
+- Meanwhile, place the ham hock, sliced onion, celery, carrots, bacon, pepper, and garlic in the slow cooker.
 Add 3 cups water.
-Cover and cook on HIGH for 1 hour.
+Cover and cook on high for 1 hour.

-- When peas are tender, drain and transfer to the slow cooker.
-Reduce heat to LOW; cover and cook for 5 to 7 hours.
+- Drain the peas and transfer to the slow cooker.
+Reduce heat to low; cover and cook for 5 to 7 hours.

 - Remove the ham hock from the pot.
 Remove the meat from the hock and shred or chop.
 Add the meat back to the peas.